v-lungu/rekordbox-scripts/rekordbox-playlist-musicbee-plugin/README.md

 3. Export RekordBox library by selecting File > Export collection in xml format
 4. Start MusicBee
 5. Start plugin by selecting Tools > Convert RekordBox Library
-6. Click the big button and wait for output
+6. Click the big button and select the saced XML

-## To Do
-- Create efficient FindPlaylist method, currently it just cycles through a list
--